Conditional Lending Pool (CLP)

 's APR will be less than the promisedReturn

 .
-More information in longZCB returns section.
+More information in section.

 A third-party oracle is not a necessity as the managers themselves would be responsible for accurately pricing the risk of the collaterals.
 At a fundamental level, a manager would not supply liquidity to a pool, and would instead withdraw from the pool, when the maxBorrowableAmount